Soccer

 Equivalency

-Often combined with academic/need-based aid
+Often stacked with academic/need-based aid

 NCAA Division III